RockyCott/Angular-UI-Plusify/README.md

 If you like this project, please support Angular UI Plusify by starring ⭐ the repository.

+---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 Thanks for using Angular UI Plusify! 🚀